Infinidat/infi.projector/README.md

 This creates a new skeleton for the project, under a new directory, called `infi.example`.
 Inside, you'll find the following files:

-* `bootstrap.py`.
-This file is buildout's boot strapper, used to start building the development environment
 * `buildout.cfg`.
 This project's configuration file.
 Already includes the project name and description strings.
-* `buildout.in`.
-Yet another configuration file, used in production environments.
 * `setup.in`.
 A template file for setup.py.
 Modify when necessary.

 Also, you'll notice that the checked out branch is `develop`.
 That is because we use `gitflow`'s branching model.
 That means that `master` holds merges for final releases only, and that the development is on `develop` or separate feature branches.